serge-sans-paille/pythran-stories/content/2017-06-30-engineering.rst

 Update Operator
 ---------------

-For some internal operations, I've been lazy and implemnted update operator like this:
+For some internal operations, I've been lazy and implemented update operator like this:

 .. code::